 Valentina Di Francesco, M.S.

-Ms. Di Francesco received the NHGRI Genome Recognition and Employee Accomplishments and Talents (GREAT) award in 2017, the NIAID Merit Award in 2005 and 2012, and the NIH Director's Award in 2013 and 2017.
-Prior to NIAID, Ms. Di Francesco was at The Institute for Genomics Research (now the J. Craig Venter Institute) and at Celera Genomics, where she contributed to the development of tools for the computational gene and protein annotation of microbial and mammalian genomes, including the human genome.
+Prior to NIAID, Ms. Di Francesco was at The Institute for Genomics Research (now the J. Craig Venter Institute) and at Celera Genomics, where she contributed to the development of tools for the computational structural and functional annotation of microbial and mammalian genomes, including the human genome.
 Prior to that, she was a visiting research fellow at the NIH Center for Information Technology where she was involved in developing statistical methods for protein structure prediction.